gbilleyPeco/soip-workflow-automation/README.txt

 ---------------------------------------------------------------------------------------------------
 The simplest way to run this process is to double-click the batch file named "RUN MODEL.bat".
 A black terminal window will pop up and you will see the code executing.
-Print statements will appear telling you what is happening.
+Print statements will tell you what is happening.
 When the program is finished running, you will see "Press any key to continue..."
 At this point, the process is complete and you can close the window!

 This method requires the following to be true:
 	1. The "user_inputs.py" and the SOIP Excel files have been updated.